sidjadhav2000/Python_Angleconvertor/README.md

 # Python_Angleconvertor
-Convert Angle (Degrees to Radians)
-GUI app that convert Angle (Degrees to Radians ) and (Radians to Degrees) with validations.
+GUI app that convert Angle (Degrees to Radians ) and (Radians to Degrees) with validations using Python.